Why This Question Appears in Every Interview

 Choosing the Right Failure Story

 Not every failure works for banking interviews.
 Select a story that demonstrates growth without raising disqualifying concerns.
+The ideal failure is meaningful enough to show real stakes but appropriate enough to avoid red flags.

 Good Failure Categories